 • 1.4 credits

-Provides on the job training for general health and safety in the finishing area with a flow for the finishing operation.
+Provides on-the-job training for general health and safety in the finishing area with a flow for the finishing operation.

 Course Hours: